facebook Motion & Friction | Kids Science Lesson (Grades 3-5) | Patterns of Motion

 Types of Friction: When one surface rubs against another we get friction.
 When you rub your hands together on a cold day to warm them up, you are using friction.
 Friction slows things down and creates heat.
 All types of matter can cause friction, even air!
 Air resistance is a form of friction that slows down cars, trains, and airplanes.
 Scientists design their shape to reduce friction from the air.
 This is called streamlining.

-Effects: Friction slow things down.
+Effects: Friction slows things down.

 airplanes fly through the air